 In the random character generation method, the RS penalties apply directly to the powers so boosted.
 In rare circumstances, a Gamemaster may allow the rank value reduction from an enhanced power to apply to another ability altogether, though this is entirely up to him.
 This may be allowed when the enhancement applied would drop it below rank value 2... or the character has another power the Gamemaster dislikes more.

 When using the point-based character generation system, an enhancement can either reduce the value of the powers it will affect, or increase the point cost required to keep that power at its current level.
 If the latter option is taken, the enhancement adds one point per step applied, multiplied by the actual point cost per rank value of a power.
 A very strong enhancement of ultimate power, for example, would cost fifteen points!

-If an enhancement does not affect the character as a whole, or at the very least all of his or her powers, it is considered a power enhancement.
+If an enhancement does not affect the character as a whole, or at the very least all their powers, it is considered a power enhancement.
 Perks of this variety only reduce the rank value of the power or powers they are applied to, special circumstances notwithstanding.
-This allows a player to enhance only some of their ascendant abilities, as they see fit, without reducing the operating value of all their powers.
+This allows a player to enhance only some of his or her ascendant abilities, as he sees fit, without reducing the operating value of all their powers.

 Many power enhancements are quite generalized in nature, meaning that they can apply to a wide variety of super human abilities.
 Some of these are detailed in the individual character generation books, while others are actually offered in specific power descriptions.
 A few of the more common, basic power enhancements include the following:

 Force Multiplier: most powers are rather generous in what they allow a character to accomplish, but often a player wants more out of a given ability.
 Perhaps someone with energy absorption wants a bigger 'tank' of energy for storage, or a matter generator wants to be able to concoct more designs from memory.
 Generally speaking, this can be handled with simple multipliers.